 Apostrophes have a history of frustrating readers.
 If you are going to use them, ensure there is a sound reason within the world and at most use one.
 Long names get tiring for a reader, so if you do use them, consider nicknames.

 Look deep into your character’s history.
-What about their culture would inspire naming conventions.
+What about their culture would inspire naming conventions?
+Can you take inspiration from real mythology books?
 What are their parents like?
 How would those personalities reflect in the name of their child?
 What is the political or social structure that could affect names and ancestry?